 No, the undergraduate does not need to be a member of the Biochemical Society to be eligible for a grant.
-However, when ranking proposals preference will be given to student members of the Society.
-The supervisor (who fills in the majority of the application form) must be a member of the Society for at least 12 months prior to the closing date of the grants, and must provide details of their membership number on the form.
+The supervisor (who fills in the majority of the application form) must be a member of the Biochemical Society upon applying.
+When necessary, during ranking of applications, preference will be given to supervisors who have been members for at least 12 months prior to the closing date of the grants and student members of the Biochemical Society.

-You must be a member of the Biochemical Society for at least 12 months prior to the closing date of the grants to be eligible as a supervisor to a Summer Vacation Studentship undergraduate.
+You must be a member of the Biochemical Society upon applying to be eligible as a supervisor to a Summer Vacation Studentship undergraduate.
+When necessary, during ranking of applications, preference will be given to supervisors who have been members for at least 12 months prior to the closing date of the grants .

 The short answer is ‘yes’.
 Undergraduates applying to the scheme do not have to be ‘biochemistry’ students, but the project must be on biochemistry-related topic.

 As long as the placement project is of a molecular bioscience nature and provides good training for the student in this area (and meets our other requirements – e.g. the students are eligible in terms of the year of their undergraduate study, academic ability, etc) then the application will meet our criteria.